How to Get Into Brown PLME (Sample Essays Included)

 Part 5: Brown PLME interviews and video portfolios

 Brown doesn’t offer on-campus interviews for prospective students, PLME applicants included.
 Instead, they typically offer the opportunity to either interview with an alum or submit a two-minute video portfolio.
-Due to COVID-19, no interviews are being offered during the 2023–2024 application cycle, currently leaving video portfolios as the only option to create a “face to face” impression.
+No interviews are being offered during the 2024–2025 application cycle, currently leaving video portfolios as the only option to create a “face to face” impression.

 Optional but strongly encouraged, video portfolios are a way to show the admissions committee the human behind the application.
 Your child may use their video to discuss their interests, experiences, why they’re applying to Brown/PLME, or anything else they’d like to convey.
 Production quality will not be evaluated, so your child should focus solely on the content of their video.